 "Adult Beneficiary" means a Beneficiary of Ngāti Apa ki te Rā Tō who is over the age of 18 years.

 "Adult Registered Beneficiaries" means Adult Beneficiaries who are registered on the Beneficiaries' Register.

+“AFL Group” means Aotearoa Fisheries Limited and its subcompanies.

 "Aquaculture Agreement" has the meaning given to it in section 186ZD of the Fisheries Act 1996.